Follow TV Tropes

 • Advertised Extra:

 • Taylor on John Mayer's "Half of My Heart".
-She is given a feature cretit, but is really a glorified backup singer.
+She is given a feature credit but is really a glorified backup singer.

 • Taylor herself is guilty of this, especially with female collaborators.
-Colbie Caillat on "Breathe", Maren Morris on "You All Over Me", and Lana Del Rey on "Snow On the Beach, although it's worth noting that there's a version with more Lana on it".
+Colbie Caillat on "Breathe", Maren Morris on "You All Over Me", and Lana Del Rey on "Snow On the Beach" (though she later acquiesed to fan pressure to release a "More Lana" version).
 The only male example of this trope in her discography is Chris Stapleton on "I Bet You Think About Me".

 • The Alcoholic: From folklore onward, she repeatedly mentions the use of drinking to numb out insecurity, sadness, and self loathing.
 While she herself states that folklore and evermore are not autobiographical, Midnights, an explicitly autobiographical work, still retains this trait.